yechanlee00/Flex-Spin-Ising-Machine/README.md

 > **Flex-Spin: A CMOS Ising Machine With 256 Flexible Spin Processing Elements With 8-b Coefficients for Solving Combinatorial Optimization Problems**

-This code is not an official implementation of the paper.
+Note that this code is not an official implementation of the paper.
 It is written for educational purposes to understand how a spin interaction term can be accumulated using simple digital logic.

 ---